GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - HumanTorq_in = 3 months of human obsessive AI chats
 - InfoTorq_out = 1 new economic paradigm
-- TokenTorq_out/TokenTork_in = Ask Elon, I don't know.
+- TokenTork_in?
+Ask Elon, I don't know.

 MintingNeeded = HumanTorq_in (TokenTork_out/TokenTork_in - 1)